VilijaSetkute/Ababa_homework_task/README.md

 CORS_ORIGIN=http://localhost:3000
 ```

 * PORT.
 By default server is running on port 4000: `http://localhost:4000`.
-If running on different port specity it in .env file by providing PORT value.
+If running on different port specify it in .env file by providing PORT value.
 * MOVIE DB API KEY.
-Yuu will need and API key for movie database: `http://www.omdbapi.com/?apikey=<KEY>&s=`.
+You will need and API key for movie database: `http://www.omdbapi.com/?apikey=<KEY>&s=`.
 After "&s=" a search value is included in MovieController.js.
 This API returns an array of objects.
 Object schema (all keys are required):
   `{
     Title: <string>,